 When a cat doesn’t get what it wants, it will start to exaggerate the OW even longer.
 I’ve noticed my cat will inflect the OWW sound as well when he’s very keen on eating.

-Cats will start purring if they are hungry and want food.
-Called a solitious purr, this is where they emit a high-pitched cry mixed with a meow.
+Called a solicitous purr, this is where they emit a high-pitched cry mixed with a meow.
 If you notice a demanding meow combined with purrs then your cat usually wants food.

 If your cat is greeting you with a loud but pleasant meow, it is a sign of excitement.
 They are happy to see you.

 Most cats have a higher-pitched meowing sound.

 This might be an evolutionarily selected trait.
 Pleasant sounding meowers may get preferential treatment at cat shelters, for example.